TylerJost/vq-vae-2/README.md

 # vq-vae-2-pytorch
-Implementation of Generating Diverse High-Fidelity Images with VQ-VAE-2 in PyTorch
+Implementation of Generating Diverse High-Fidelity Images with VQ-VAE-2 in PyTorch forked from [rosinality here](https://github.com/rosinality/vq-vae-2-pytorch).

+These are my files testing out using this as there is not much documentation.
+I will try to provide more as necessary.

 ## Update